 To select multiple adjacent layers from the panel, Shift-click; To select noncontiguous layers, Ctrl-Click (Windows) or Command-click (Mac OS).

-Do not select adjustment layers, vector layers, or Smart Objects which do not contain information needed for alignment.
+Do not select adjustment layers, vector layers, or Smart Objects that do not contain information needed for alignment.

 - Choose Edit > Auto-Align Layers, and choose an alignment option.
 For stitching together multiple images that share overlapping areas—for example, to create a panorama—use the Auto, Perspective, or Cylindrical options.
 To align scanned images with offset content, use the Reposition Only option.